The meeting you keep having

 The GSC chart is your opening slide.
 It transforms a vague “traffic is down” conversation into a specific diagnostic: are we losing visibility, or is the visibility being absorbed before it converts to clicks?

-Step 2: The industry data that makes it undeniable
+The industry data that makes it undeniable

-AI Overviews are expanding, not contracting
+AI-generated answers are expanding, not contracting

 Zero-click behavior is the majority of all searches

 60% of Google searches now end without a click to any website (SparkToro / Datos, 2025).
 On mobile, zero-click rates reach 77%.
-On queries where AI Overviews appear, the zero-click rate hits 83%.
+On queries where AI answers appear, the zero-click rate hits 83%.
 Eight out of ten users get their answer without visiting a single page.

 Small and mid-size publishers are losing the most